-Dan has been reviewing and reporting on all things computing, mobile and internet for most of the last decade and was part of the team that launched TechRadar.com after several years working on technology print titles.
+He has been reviewing and reporting on all things computing, mobile and internet for most of the last decade and was part of the team that launched TechRadar.com after several years working on technology print titles.

-While at TechRadar, he rose to be Deputy Editor., working in Bath and responsible for features across the site and computing reviews.
-He has now moved across to Future’s new launch Lifehacker UK, where he is Editor, responsible for all the site’s editorial.
+While at TechRadar, he rose to be Deputy Editor, responsible for features across the site and computing reviews.
+He moved across to Future’s new launch Lifehacker UK as Editor, responsible for all the site’s editorial.

 Dan is completely platform agnostic and has experience with Windows (2000 through to Windows 8), OS X, Android, iOS, Windows Phone plus a huge number of suites, apps, CMSes and proprietary systems.

 Dan has also been interviewed and quoted in a wide variety places including The Sun, BBC World Service, BBC News Online, BBC Radio 5Live, BBC Radio 4, Sky News Radio and BBC Local Radio.